 On our way from Medellin to Santa Fe de Antioquia, which was the first capital of Antioquia province before Medellin took over, we made a quick stop at the picturesque Puente de Occidente (Bridge of the West).
 When the bridge was finished in 1894, the 950 foot (290 meter) span, which crosses the Cauca River, was the longest suspension bridge in South America and the 7th longest in the world.
 These days the bridge, which is a National Monument, has been restored but only light traffic (motos, small vehicles and foot traffic) is allowed to use it.

 Exploring Santa Fe de Antioquia

 Jorge Robledo Ortiz is a lauded Colombian poet and the founder of Santa Fe de Antioquia.
-Not surprisingly, there’s a charming little museum dedicated to his life, accomplishments and local legacy.
-For a glimpse or artists shaping modern Santa Fe de Antioquia, head for La Comedia.
+Not surprisingly, there’s a charming little museum dedicated to his life, accomplishments, and legacy.
+For a glimpse of artists shaping modern Santa Fe de Antioquia, head for La Comedia.
 This bar and restaurant is a magnet for creative types and doubles as a movie theater.
 It’s a relaxed place to eat, drink, people watch, enjoy the excellent soundtrack and appreciate the rotating art shows.

 In Santa Fe de Antioquia we stayed at the Hotel Mariscal Robledo which is located on a small plaza.
 It’s been in business since 1946 which explains why the place is filled to the rafters with antiques (or old dusty junk, depending on your POV).
 They offer a wide range of rooms, a big, inviting pool, and a tranquil atmosphere.
 But don’t take it from us.
 Actors Tara Reid and John Leguizamo are up on the celebrity guest wall, so there’s that.

 Here’s more about travel in Colombia